Fly Tying Materials: Where Do You Start?

 EYES (weight): Having the ability to add different amounts of weight to flies gives your flies the ability to sink at different rates.
 Light weight flies are used in shallow water (skinny water) and heavier flies in deeper water.
 To initially build your stack of materials, pick up some silver and gold Bead-Chain eyes (large) and some nickel and gold Brass Eyes (medium).
 Initially, this will offer some options for your larger sized hooks.
 Eventually, if you begin tying smaller flies, step down a size in both Bead-Chain and Brass Eyes.
 The smaller size will work nicely for the smaller sized hooks.

-BODY MATERIAL (sparkle braid): Diamond braid or sparkle braid is a great option for quickly wrapping the shank of a hook to build up a reflective body, similar to those found on many Gotcha flies.
-A good suggestion would be to pick up Sparkle Braid in cream, pearl, and peach/ pearl.
+BODY MATERIAL (sparkle braid): Flat Diamond Braid or sparkle braid is a great option for quickly wrapping the shank of a hook to build up a reflective body, similar to those found on many Gotcha flies.
+A good suggestion would be to pick up sparkle braid in cream, pearl, and peach/ pearl.

 BODY MATERIAL (dubbing): Dubbing a fly really gives a fly some girth and fuzz, taking authenticity up a notch.
 See some pics in our posts titled Flaming Shrimp, Sandy Shrimp, and Dubbed Shrimp for examples of what dubbing can do for a fly.
 Some initial dubbing colors we suggest you purchase would include shrimp pink, pale pink, flame, and tan.
 Maybe find some dubbing which incorporates UV flash.
 It will offer that subtle flash of blue and purple.

 WING MATERIAL (buck/calftail): If there was a staple material in fly tying, it would have to be bucktail or calftail.
 Keeping this simple, best thing to do is pick up a sample pack of multiple colors.
-The idea is to stay with bright colors initially, so keep that in mind when purchasing.
-If you wish to pick up a second set of colors, get another sample pack with standard colors including white, cream, taupe, brown, olive, and black.
+The idea is to stay with bright colors initially – I suggest fluorescent bucktail.
+If you wish to pick up a second set of colors, get another sample pack with standard colored bucktail including white, cream, taupe, brown, olive, and black.

-WING/ TAIL/ ANTENNAE MATERIAL (crystal flash): In fly tying, Krystal Flash may be considered the most magic ingredient or material of all.
-Back in the day when materials were all natural, it was so difficult to get that “fish scale” flash in flies.
-Krystal Flash brings multicolored fish scale flash to your flies.
+WING/ TAIL/ ANTENNAE MATERIAL (crystal flash): In fly tying, crystal flash may be considered the most magic ingredient or material of all.
+Back in the day when materials were all natural, it was so difficult to get that “fish scale” flash in flies. crystal flash brings multicolored fish scale flash to your flies.
 This material is a must-have for any salt water fly tying bench.
 Initially, I would suggest purchasing colors including olive/ pearl, fluorescent shrimp pink, UV pearl, rainbow/ pearl, and black pearl.
-If you reached for a second set of colors, grab silver, gold, copper, black/ red, and a relatively new color called “mirror”.
+If you reached for a second set of colors, grab silver, gold, copper, black/ red, and “mirror”.

 WING/ BODY MATERIAL (EP fibers): This synthetic EP fiber is the best material for making so many salt water flies.
 EP fiber can be used for wing, body, and tail material.
 Depending on how you tie EP fiber, a fly can take on unimaginable shapes.
 It doesn’t take too much of the EP fiber to complete a fly either.
 Your fist five colors should include white, pale olive minnow, pink, chartreuse, and orange.
 This will get you tying shrimp, crabs, deceivers, clousers, and many other salt water patterns out of the gate.